theEvilGrinch/web-pwa-electron-example/README.md

 1. Enter numbers and operators using the on-screen buttons or your keyboard (You can type directly into the input field).
 2. Press the `=` button or `Enter` key to calculate the result.
 3. Use the `Esc` key or `C` button to clear the input.
+4. Toggle the theme using the palette button for light/dark mode.

 ## Live Demo
 Try the calculator here: [Live Demo](https://theevilgrinch.github.io/js-calculator/)

 ## License
 This project is open-source and available under the MIT License.